 Light snacks and beverages are always available in the museum store.

-Located in the Gatehouse, in a building adjacent to the Blacksmith and in the basement of the Meetinghouse
+Located in the Gatehouse, in a building adjacent to the Blacksmith and in the Carriage Shed behind the Meetinghouse.

 - Accessibility: Hale Farm & Village is partially handicap accessible.
 Wheelchairs are available on a first come, first served basis in the Gatehouse at no charge.